metrodroid/metrodroid/README.md

 ## Supported devices

-Metrodroid requires an Android device running 4.1 or later, with NFC support.
+**Metrodroid for Android** requires Android 4.1 or later, with NFC support.

 Some devices do not support MIFARE Classic.
 MIFARE Classic is not an NFC-compliant card format, so they can only be read on devices with NXP chipsets.

+**Metrodroid for iOS** requires iOS 13.0 or later, and iPhone 7 or later.
+It does not support other iOS devices, even those that support Apple Pay.

 ## License and copyright